 If this situation applies to you, then you need to understand the intestacy laws of your state because these laws vary dramatically from state to state.
 Read below to see an illustration of the differences between the intestacy laws of Florida and Virginia.

-What Happens When You Do Own Property in More than One State?
+You Do Own Property in More Than One State

 If you live in one state and own real estate and/or tangible personal property in a different state, then who will inherit your property will be determined by the intestacy laws of two different states, and the end result may well be two different sets of beneficiaries.
 And what about property owned in three different states?
 Three different intestacy laws will apply and you'll possibly end up with three different sets of beneficiaries.